lcbpublic/libUtil/README.md

 A C library of miscellaneous utilities.
 That is, stuff. :)

+Author: Leland Best <lcbpublic@gmail.com>

+License: GNU GPL v3 or later.
+See the file 'COPYING.txt' in this directory.

 ## Introduction

 This is a library of ... well ... stuff.
 It's all stuff I find myself rewriting, one way or another, whenever I sit down to write a C program.
 (Ultimately, there will be a C++ version but, one thing at a time.)
-It is licensed under the GPL (see the file 'COPYIG' in this directory) and currently this README.md (plus comments in the code and, of course, the code itself) is all the documentation there is.
+It is licensed under the GPL (see the file 'COPYING.txt' in this directory).
+Currently this 'README.md' (plus comments in the code and, of course, the code itself) is all the documentation there is.

 Since I'm writing this solely with my own use in mind it probably only builds "out of the box" on GNU/Linux systems with reasonably recent